 If the car doesn’t have a clear coat, we call it 1-stage paint.
 If there’s a clear coat, we call it 2-stage paint.

 How To Know If There’s Enough Clear Coat On The Car For Safe Polishing?

-- if the car paint has fillers beneath it
+- If the paint has any fillers beneath.

 All those factors may affect the overall thickness of the paint.

-However, you can use a Paint Thickness Gauge (check my recommended gauges here) to measure the paint depth.
-That’ll help you to determine if there’s enough clear coat.
+You can use a Paint Thickness Gauge (check my recommended gauges here) to measure the paint depth.
+That’ll help you to determine if there’s enough clear coat on the car.

 You can measure the paint in mills, but I recommend measuring the color in the µm (micrometers) unit.
 It’s more precise than mills.

 Usually, the paint is around 100-150µm thick, and the clear coat is approximately 40-50µm thick.
 In my opinion, if you get a reading of 80µm and above, you’re safe to polish your vehicle.